Coronavirus (Covid-19) - keeping safe

 I've received a reminder that I need to start a disclosure check.
 I'm not volunteering and I can't get this completed whilst following guidance on social distancing.
 What do I do?

 Volunteers in roles which involve regulated activity must have an up to date disclosure check.
 At Girlguiding we are committed to the safety and wellbeing of our girls and volunteers.
 For this reason, we ask volunteers in relevant roles to complete a new disclosure check every five years.
 As we know this isn't possible right now, we're extending the recheck deadline.

 I have outstanding actions from a complaints, compliance or safeguarding enquiry, do I have to continue with those requests?

 As much as is possible yes.
 The complaints, compliance and safeguarding teams will continue to offer support to investigate and provide outcomes for concerns raised.
 In many cases this information can be gathered via email, skype and phone calls.
-If that's not possible and you're unable to progress an investigation, please let the relevant officer know.
+If that's not possible and you're unable to progress an investigation, please let the relevant team know.
 They will work with you to mitigate any risks and plan next steps.

 I'm concerned about a young member who may have lost their school and Girlguiding support network, what can I do?

 If you have concerns about a young member who may be more vulnerable without their school or guiding networks - please get in touch with Safeguarding to share your concerns on [email protected]

 I'm concerned about an adult volunteer who has no Girlguiding support network, what can I do?

 If you have concerns about a volunteer who may be more vulnerable without their social or guiding networks - please get in touch with Safeguarding to share your concerns on [email protected]